-The Pourpoint (PP, EN ISO 3016) is not required in EN 590 and EN 14214, but it provides additional information about the cold properties of the fuel.
+The pour point (PP, EN ISO 3016) is not required in EN 590 and EN 14214, but it provides additional information about the cold properties of the fuel.
 It indicates the temperature to which the sample can be cooled without losing its fluidity.

-Sterylglycosides (SG, EN 16934) can be a major cause of poor filterability of FAME.
+Sterylglycosides (SG, EN 16934) and acylated sterylglycosides can be a major cause of poor filterability of FAME.
 At the end of 2017, EN 16934 was published to determine the content of SG.
 Complete refining of the crude oil usually results in no significant levels of sterylglycosides in the resulting FAME.
-Therefore, currently there are few reported problems associated with sterylglycosides.
+Therefore, currently there are no reported problems associated with sterylglycosides.
 Saturated monoglycerides (SMG, EN 17057) are difficult to dissolve in fossil diesel because of their physicochemical properties.
 They accumulate in the cold and can lead to precipitation.
 Since 2018, there is a method to directly determine the content of saturated monoglycerides.
-An implementation in EN 14214 is planned, but so far no limit value for the content of saturated monoglycerides has been established.
+An implementation in EN 14214 is planned as reporting criterion, but no limit value for the content of saturated monoglycerides has been established.